Granicus/infoblox/README.md

 ## Infoblox Version Compatibility

 This gem is known to be compatible with Infoblox versions 1.0 through 2.0.
 While Infoblox claims that their API is backwards-compatible, one caveat remains with the Extensible Attributes (see elsewhere in this document).
 Some features are only available in newer versions (such as FixedAddress and AAAARecord).
-To set your version, use the `WAPI_VERSION` environment variable.
+For best results, set the version using the `WAPI_VERSION` environment variable.
 For example:

-    WAPI_VERSION=2.0 ruby my_script.rb
+    WAPI_VERSION=1.2 ruby my_script.rb

+The default version is 2.0.

 ## Ruby Version Compatibility